vinaysetty/setty-supervision/archiving.md

 log files, how to create these figures from the measures, how to run each of the experiments in the paper (best: list of commands – make sure to mention which datasets (file names) were used for which experiment), etc.
-- opponents
+- opponents/baselines
-the sources of the opponent systems that you compared against incl. a descrip- tion of how to run them (a description of how to they were run/tuned for the experiments should be given under “experiments”)
+the sources of the baseline systems that you compared against incl. a descrip- tion of how to run them (a description of how to they were run/tuned for the experiments should be given under “experiments”)
 - presentation